frostime/siyuan-dailynote-today/README_en_US.md

 ### Notice

-1. The current version (1.1.0) will only insert automatically when the diary is created/opened automatically by the plugin
+1. The embeded block for reservations will be insert automatically only when the diary is created/opened automatically by the plugin
 2. You can use the 'Update' button to manually insert appointment blocks into the diary
 3. The date matching rules currently
     - It is not allowed to write in the past